medvedevgroup/HowDeSBT/example2/README.md

 cat EXPERIMENTS_k20.hist
 ```

-ntcard reports F0≈2.2 million.
-This is an estimate of the number of distinct
+ntcard reports F0≈2.1 million and f1≈1.3 million.
+F0 is an estimate of the
-20-mers among all our experiments, and we will use that as our bloom filter
+number of distinct 20-mers among all our experiments, and f1 is an estimate of
-size.
+the number of those that occur only once.
+When we build our bloom filters, we
+will exclude those that occur only once.
+So we'll use the difference F0-f1 as
+our bloom filter size.
+This is about 800K.

 _Note that this size is an overestimate._